joes0451/SDKManager/ReadMe.txt

     Improved updating packages.
     New Emulator options.

+SDK Manager 1.1.5:
+    Now shows all installed 'cmdline-tools' packages except for 'latest', which is the last numbered version.
+    Improved getting Packages.

 Please let me know of any issues so that
 I can try to fix it.